wtodom/flip7/README.md

 A sophisticated simulation of the Flip 7 card game featuring AI players with configurable personalities, profile-based strategies, and comprehensive analytics.
 Created by AI with Cursor.

+For detailed simulation results and visualization examples, see [RESULTS.md](RESULTS.md).

 ## Overview

 Flip 7 is a card game where players aim to collect exactly 7 unique number cards.
 The game combines strategy, risk management, and luck through: